A5he1ter/AUC-Weather-Prediction/README.md

 python3 client.py --partition-id 1
 ```

+Start client 3 in the third terminal:
+`python3 client.py --partition-id 2`

 ## Thanks

 Thank you to the authors of the Flower framework and to the providers of the Australian rainfall data.